 The aim of this course is to provide the students with the knowledge of the principles of pharmacy practice in a hospital setting.
-It aims to enable students to gain knowledge to practice in various areas of hospital pharmacy including: understanding the basic layout of the pharmacy department in a hospital setting; understanding the roles of the pharmacist in hospital practice including the distribution of medications, medication compounding, collaboration as a member of the healthcare team.
-Furthermore, students will gain knowledge on identifying and reporting any possible drug interactions and mastering the administrative part of hospital pharmacy services including drug distribution control system &Unit Dose Systems.
-This course will also provide the students with knowledge on Hospital Formulary and extemporaneous preparations and calculations.
+It aims to enable students to gain knowledge to practice in various areas of hospital pharmacy including: understanding the basic layout of the pharmacy department in a hospital setting; understanding the roles of the pharmacist in hospital practice including the distribution of medications, medication compounding, collaborations as a member of the healthcare team, and other patient care services, identifying and reporting any possible drug interactions and mastering the administrative part of hospital pharmacy services including drug distribution control system & unit Dose Systems.